snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/lava-resort.md

         It is advisable to bring slippers.

         You will get a sandwich and coffee at the Lava Resort.
+Additional food or drinks are not included.
 bokun_id: 873498
 ---